Enforcement Policy

 Report nuisance

-For environmental complaints such as odor nuisance, noise pollution, polluted water and soil contamination: please contact the Environmental Complaints Center.
+For environmental complaints such as odor nuisance, noise pollution, polluted water and soil contamination: contact the Environmental Complaints Center.
 Phone number (073) 68 12 821.
 You can also report environmental complaints online.

 Learn more